The coach has pledged his future to the national team and spoke of his pride at leading the Red Devils into their first World Cup in 12 years

-Former Belgium captain Wilmots has been in charge of the national team since 2012 after a lengthy stint as assistant coach, and later this year the 45-year-old will lead his country to its first major tournament since the 2002 World Cup.
+Former Belgium captain Wilmots has been in charge of the national team since 2012 after a lengthy stint as assistant coach and later this year the 45-year-old will lead his country to their first major tournament since the 2002 World Cup.

 An impressive qualifying campaign has raised expectations among fans, who are hoping the likes of Eden Hazard, Vincent Kompany and Romelu Lukaku can impress in this year's showpiece.

 Wilmots is excited about what the future holds for Belgian football and expressed pride at being given the responsibility of leading his country going forwards.

 "We have made good progress over the past two years, both on the field and off of it," he told the Belgian Football Association's official website.

 "With the help of my technical staff, I am excited to continue to make the most of our group.